joakimoh/AtomTapeUtils/README.md

 `> abc2all myprog.abc -g gen_dir`

-### You want to create a tape with programs from a SSD/DSD disc image from e.g., the BBC Micro Games Archive
+### You want to create a tape with programs from an SSD/DSD disc image from e.g., the BBC Micro Games Archive

 `> ScanDisc Disc181-FlappyBird.ssd -bbm -wav FlappyBird.wav`